 IF YOUR BATTERY CAN'T HANDLE THE CURRENT DRAW OR REGEN CURRENTS YOUR MOTOR IS RATED FOR, YOU CAN ADJUST VALUES ACCORDINGLY IN THE ADVANCED OR OVERRIDE TAB!

 ADVANCED SETTINGS guide for less capable batteries:

 Current MIN is the value that is used during braking/regen (storage of energy into the battery).
-The motor operates as a generator and the VESC pushes a maximum of X Amps towards the battery during barking.
+The motor operates as a generator and the VESC controller pushes a maximum of X Amps towards the battery during barking.

 If your battery can only handle a burst charge of X Amps, you can limit the Amp flow here to protect your battery.
 Most batteries are rated for a charge current of X Amps, which refers to an extended charge period using a battery charger.
 Burst charge currents (for 10-30 seconds) are hard to find in data sheets but are usually higher than the constant charge currents.
 Low Battery MIn values result in weak brakes at speed!
 A test for appropriate brake strength needs to be done at full speed.
 Be careful when using a discharge BMS (Battery Management System)!
 The battery current settings need to match the capabilities of the BMS.
-Discharge BMS systems may protect themselves and decouple the VESC from the battery.
-Total loss of power and brakes and/or destruction of the VESC may be the result!
+Discharge BMS systems may protect themselves and decouple the VESC controller from the battery.
+Total loss of power and brakes and/or destruction of the hardware may be the result!